SAP-samples/btp-cf-multitenant-extension/set-up/configure-account/README.md

 # Configure Your Subaccount in SAP BTP
-In this section, we set up the SAP BTP subaccount for developing the Easy Franchise application.
+In this section, we set up the subaccount in SAP BTP for developing the Easy Franchise application.

 **Prerequite:** You must have an adminstrator role for SAP BTP.

-1. Log in to SAP BTP cockpit and select your global account.
+1. Log in to the SAP BTP cockpit and select your global account.
 2. In the **Account Explorer**, choose **Create** > **Subaccount**.

    ![create](images/createSubAccount.png)